qfjkl/bitcoin-client-miner/README.md

 "# bitcoin-client-miner"

-This Project implements one some bitcoin mining program
+This Project implements one some bitcoin client mining program